mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 For the purposes of this Protocol:

-1. “1992Liability Convention” means the International Convention on Civil Liability for Oil Pollution Damage, 1992;
+1. “1992 Liability Convention” means the International Convention on Civil Liability for Oil Pollution Damage, 1992;

 2. “1992 Fund Convention” means the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage, 1992;

-3. “1992Fund” means the International Oil Pollution Compensation Fund, 1992, established under the 1992 Fund Convention;
+3. “1992 Fund” means the International Oil Pollution Compensation Fund, 1992, established under the 1992 Fund Convention;

 4. “Contracting State” means a Contracting State to this Protocol, unless stated otherwise;